-Clinical Criteria for Anaphylaxis (1 of the following with onset inside minutes to hours)*
+Clinical Criteria for Anaphylaxis (1 of the following with onset within minutes to hours)*

 Unknown exposure to an antigen yet rapidly developing urticaria or other skin/mucosal layer symptoms associated with any one of the following:

-- Respiratory symptoms (dyspnea, wheeze, stridor, hypoxemia, inability to maintain patency; persistent cough and/or throat clearing can be heralding symptom)
+Respiratory symptoms (dyspnea, wheezing, stridor, hypoxemia, inability to maintain patency; persistent cough and/or throat clearing can be heralding symptoms)